Frequently Asked Questions

 When will I find out who my roommate is?

-We will mail room and roommate assignments to new students approximately
+We will email room and roommate assignments to new residents approximately

 the 2nd week of July.
-We appreciate your patience as we continue to collect housing contracts and surveys.
+We appreciate your patience with this process.
+You can help by returning your signed housing contracted and completed roommate placement survey to the Department of Residence Life!
 If you have questions about your paper work, please email Gina DeMart-Kraus, Director of Residence Life, at firstname.lastname@example.org.
 When can I move into my room?

-Move-in for new students is Saturday, August 22, 2015, between 9am - 11am.
-Further details about move-in and Orientation will be sent to students throughout the summer.Do I need extra long or extra deep sheets?
+Move-in for new students is to be determined.
+Residence Life, Orientation and Welcome Week Teams are busy making preparations and we will have this information posted soon!
+Details about move-in and Orientation will be sent to students throughout the summer.Do I need extra long or extra deep sheets?

 No. Standard twin size sheets.

 There is generally about 13” of space underneath the